mtorials/hugo-mt32/README.md

 # How to write a article?

 Do you want make a article!
 Nice!
-Please read THIS file when you're new and do not know how.
+Please read [THIS](https://github.com/mtorials/hugo-mt32/blob/master/CONTRIBUTING.md) file when you're new and do not know how.

-# Netifly

-mt32.net work with the deploy platform `Netifly`.
-Netifly can deploy and build web apps based on github workflows.

 # Hugo